Gabapentin: Contraindications

 Gabapentin should be used carefully and at lower doses in people with kidney problems due to possible accumulation and toxicity.
 It is unclear if it is safe during pregnancy or breastfeeding.

 Side effects

-In a systematic review analysing data from five cohort studies having 10,85,488 (1,085,488) patients, use of gabapentinoids (gabapentin and pregabalin) was associated with an increased risk of thrombotic events (deep venous thrombosis and pulmonary thrombo-embolism) as early as three months of use, and with increased risk of cardiovascular events on prolonged use of more than a year duration.
+In a systematic review analyzing data from five cohort studies having 1,085,488 patients, use of gabapentinoids (gabapentin and pregabalin) was associated with an increased risk of thrombotic events (deep venous thrombosis and pulmonary thrombo-embolism) as early as three months of use, and with increased risk of cardiovascular events on prolonged use of more than a year duration.
 Heart failure was not increased with the use of gabapentinoids.